-The insurance coverage will only pay claims for chapter and colony members who are in good standing.
+The insurance coverage will only pay claims for chapter and provisional chapter members who are in good standing.
 Be sure to have all active members accounted for on your rosters to ensure there is not a gap in individual coverage.